-With a lifestyle buzzing with constant hustle and bustle, design podcasts have become progressively popular in recent times, attracting more and more entrepreneurs, small business owners and the like.
-Podcasts are educational and even entertaining–– they’re full of useful resources that can help you gain a broader understanding of your industry, your profession, and your overall purpose.
+With a lifestyle buzzing with constant hustle and bustle, design podcasts have become progressively popular in recent times.
+It is attracting more and more entrepreneurs, small business owners and the like.
+Podcasts are educational and even entertaining.
+Moreover, they’re full of useful resources that can help you gain a broader understanding of your industry.
+In addition, it will help to understand your profession and your overall purpose.

-For those of us within the building & AEC industry, there is a broad selection of design podcasts to help inspire your next project.
+For those of us within the building & AEC industry, there is a broad selection of design podcasts.
+Consequently, it will help inspire your next project.
 You can learn plenty about the latest happenings in the architecture and design world, all through recorded conversations and storytelling.

 From architecture and design students to seasoned professionals, there are podcasts for everyone!
 Keep on reading for our top 21 picks that you should be tuning into.

-Join Nick on The Chaise Lounge as he interviews top designers from across the world––who reveal valuable insight and first-hand knowledge about the world of construction and interior design.
-Learn what makes these renowned specialists tick, what inspires them, and how they run their firm today.
+Join Nick on The Chaise Lounge as he interviews top designers from across the world.
+He reveals valuable insight and first-hand knowledge about the world of construction and interior design.
+So, learn what makes these renowned specialists tick, what inspires them, and how they run their firm today.